All rules according to most recent Little League Rules and Regulations.

 Team size: the league goal is to play 10 player ball, however, all players present should play the field.
 Use 4 outfielders spaced evenly apart across the outfield (outfielders must be on the outfield grass).

-Batting order: use a full team continuous batting order, regardless of whether assigned to the field position or not in the inning.
+Batting order: use a full team continuous batting order, regardless of whether the player is assigned to a field position or not in the inning.

 Pitching: managers and coaches will pitch to their own team.
 The batting team will assign a coach or parent to back up the catcher, to keep the game moving.
 You will station a player on the pitching mound to act as a pitcher after the ball is hit.
 Allow this player to play this position with the exception of throwing to the batter.